CoVaRR-NET/duotang/CONTRIBUTING.md

  * `--buildmain` Flag used to knit the RMD and push the changes to the main branch for publishing.
  * `--downloadonly` Flag used to download data only.
 Script will exit once all external resources had been downloaded.
  * `--noconda` Flag used to run the update script with system level dependencies.
 Note: The dependencies should exist in $PATH and this script makes no attempt to ensure that they exist.
+ * `--skipgsd` Flag used to skip the GSD metadata download.
+Note: using update.sh without this flag requires selenium, webdriver_manager, and firefox for dependencies.

 # Step by step instruction to obtain data, and to generate phylogenies